elementary-Inc/blog/_posts/2019-11-01-updates-for-october-2019.md

 This also means that Flatpak is enabled out of the box on elementary OS now, and we've [submitted a pull request](https://github.com/flatpak/flatpak.github.io/pull/355) to simplify the Flatpak [quick setup instructions](https://flatpak.org/setup/elementary%20OS/) on Flatpak.org to reflect this.

 Sideload is a new app and we have plans to iterate on it over time, but it's already super useful and straightforward.
+The first version was released in October and it will be rolling out to users soon.

 ## Updates Released